frconor-ebook/meditations/_posts/2025-09-26-the-canonization-of-st-josemaria-escriva.md

 "If God has given us so much, the grace and the privilege to know such a great saint in the history of the Church, with such a great significance for the whole of humanity, then God must be expecting, and has a right to expect, a lot from each one of us."

-He said, "I want to point out to you something that should not remain as if on a secondary plane, for it\'s an evident reality from which many consequences are derived.
+He said, "I want to point out to you something that should not remain as if on a secondary plane, for it's an evident reality from which many consequences are derived.
 It is, that with the canonization of St. Josemaría, the Church is raising the founder of Opus Dei to the altars."

 A couple of years later, Pope Benedict had a statue of St. Josemaría embedded in the walls of the Vatican.
-It\'s a very interesting and significant detail.
+It's a very interesting and significant detail.

 "This, on the one hand," he says, "impresses upon us once again, the vivid conviction that the spirit of Opus Dei is a way of sanctity.
 And on the other hand, it urges us to follow that way faithfully until we reach the glory of heaven, as St. Josemaría has done."